godotengine/godot-docs/tutorials/platform/customizing_html5_shell.rst

 Customizing the behavior
 ------------------------
-In the Web environment several methods can be used to guarantee that the game will work as intended.
+In the web environment several methods can be used to guarantee that the game will work as intended.

 If you target a specific version of WebGL, or just want to check if WebGL is available at all, you can call the :js:meth:`Engine.isWebGLAvailable` method.
 It optionally takes an argument that allows to test for a specific major version of WebGL.

-As the real executable file does not exist in the Web environment, the engine only stores a virtual filename formed from the base name of loaded engine files.
+As the real executable file does not exist in the web environment, the engine only stores a virtual filename formed from the base name of loaded engine files.
 This value affects the output of the :ref:`OS.get_executable_path() <class_OS_method_get_executable_path>` method and defines the name of the automatically started main pack.
 The :js:attr:`executable` override option can be